2 Year Sleep Regression – The Professional Advice You Need!

 3. Restrict Screen Time

-So in the lead up to bedtime, you should avoid screen exposure for at least an hour prior to lights out.
+So in the lead-up to bedtime, you should avoid screen exposure for at least an hour prior to lights out.

 4. Avoid Overtiredness

-They are very busy little people who have not developed the ability to know when to slow down or stop yet!
+It is very easy for a 2 year old to get overtired.
+They are very busy little people who have not developed the ability to know when to slow down or stop yet.

 Getting the balance right and avoiding an overtired 2 year old can go a long way in avoiding a 2 year sleep regression or at the very least… help you to deal with it.